GLASS20/MujinaBaseV2/README.md

-﻿# MujinaBaseV2
+# MujinaBaseV2

 An injectable java cheat base for minecraft with a cool event system, loaded with C++, that can remap to work on multiple clients such as vanilla, forge and lunar client

 The base is for 1.7.10 minecraft, however it can be adapted to work on any minecraft version. \
 It works only on windows at the moment, however it could be modified to work on linux fairly easily \
-(replace building scripts, and add the linux version of ixwebsockets).
+(replace building scripts, and add jvm.so).

 It's pretty easy to add a jar to your application class path, the jvm provides many interfaces to do that.\
 However when working with minecraft, the game class/fields/methods names might be different from the ones you used to build the jar you wish to load, which requires you to remap the jar first.\
 This base aims to simplify this process by providing preconfigured tools to do that.

+It also allows you to setup events easily : [Event system](#event-system)
 # Building

 The project is meant to be fully portable, so it should work on any windows environment by running `build.bat`, without manually installing dependencies or building tools.\
 However the maven project relies on multiple online repositories, which could break the build if they were to go offline.

+Since you build using build.bat and not with your IDE, make sure you save all the files you edited with your IDE first.

 # Using the base

-The actual java cheat that's beeing injected is the maven project in the folder InjectableJar/InjectableJar.
+The actual java cheat that's beeing injected is the maven project in the folder [InjectableJar/InjectableJar](InjectableJar/InjectableJar).\
-It is the only part of the project you should need to modify most of the time as a user, and where you would code your modules.
+It is the only part of the project you should need to modify most of the time as a user, and where you would code your modules.\
+In this project, Minecraft renamed jar is included as a dependency, and you can refer Minecraft classes.
-> It can't be built alone, as it depends on the other projects InjectableJar-commons and InjectableJar-processor,\
+> It can't be built alone, as it depends on the other projects InjectableJar-commons and InjectableJar-processor, so make sure to open your IDE in the parent maven project\
 > if you want to only build the java project, without remapping the resulting jar (source level remapping done by the annotation processor will still happen) and embedding it in the dll, \
 > run `mvn package` in the folder InjectableJar.

+I personally open intellij IDEA in the [InjectableJar](InjectableJar) folder, but you should be able to use any IDE.\
+Just make sure to configure it to use the right jdk version (java 8)

 When coding, you have to be extra careful about which threads your methods are beeing called from,\
-ideally you would want everything to execute on the main thread,\
+ideally you would want everything to execute on the game's main thread,\
-and if you have tasks you wish to perform based on the result coming from another thread, you can add them to an event queue that is flushed periodically from the game's main thread.
+and if you have tasks you wish to perform based on the result coming from another thread, you can add them to an event queue that is flushed periodically from the game's main thread. ( a classic async architecture basically )

 # Event system